ayushexploring/ayushexploring.github.io/index.md

 ## About Me

 Hello!
 This is Ayush Verma.
-I am currently a Ph.D.
+I am currently working as Scientist-'B'/Assistant Director at Software Technology Parks of India, Ministry of Electronics and Information Technology (MeitY), Government of India and a Ph.D.
 Scholar at <a href="https://jnu.ac.in/scss/" target="_blank">School of Computer and Systems Sciences, Jawaharlal Nehru University</a>, and I am very fortunate to be advised by <a href="https://scholar.google.com/citations?user=JB9wY5YAAAAJ&hl=en" target="_blank">Prof. Manju Khari</a>.
-My reserach interests include Cyber Security, Machine Learning and Deep Learning.
+My research interests include Cyber Security, Machine Learning and Deep Learning.

 ---